Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 [comment]: <> (Receipt2?)

 - *Date*
 Enter the booking date.
-Date format must be DDMMYY or DD.MM.YY.
+Date format must be DDMMYY.
 This field is compulsory.

 - *Supplier*
 Select the appropriate supplier account.
 This field is compulsory.